 to save her from being raped by Lucius Malfoy

 .
 Snape brings her back to Hogwarts afterwards and her apprenticeship continues, now with some Hurt Comfort

 leanings.
-Snape teaches Hermione that the Dark Arts are cool because the Potter Verse
+Snape teaches Hermione that the Dark Arts are cool because Harry Potter

 apparently has Grey and Gray Morality

 is acting jealous and suspicious, but everyone pretty much ignores him.